rootpy/rootpy-tutorials/mva/README.md

 ## Introduction

-Most high-energy physicists use for machine learning the [TMVA](http://tmva.sourceforge.net/) package that is integrated in [ROOT](http://root.cern.ch/).
+Most high energy physicists use the [TMVA](http://tmva.sourceforge.net/) package that is integrated in [ROOT](http://root.cern.ch/) for machine learning.

 Since [rootpy](http://rootpy.org/) makes it easy to convert ROOT TTrees to numpy arrays, it is easily possible to use Python machine learning packages